jojods1125/PoGoShinyList/PogoShinyUpdatable/README.txt

         -Flower Eevee family (Gens 1-4)

-The original shiny checklist data contains all shiny Pokemon released up through July 23rd, 2019.
-For reference, the most recently added are the Mudkip family and Sun Hat Pikachu.
+The original shiny checklist data contains all shiny Pokemon released up through July 25th, 2019.
+For reference, the most recently added are the Ekans, Koffing, Zubat, and Sneasel families.

 Any shiny Pokemon released since then should be added through the Add Shiny feature found in the program.

 IF MORE ASSETS MUST BE ADDED: